How to Make and Use Manure Tea

 Important Note: The liquid nutrients in manure tea is used immediately

 by your plants.
-But, because it is in liquid form, it will wash out of your
+Because it is in liquid form, it will wash out of your soil

 How to Make Compost Tea